 Tel: 050 437 7045

-Anna Elomäki starts as a Senior Researcher in the project in August 2018.
+Anna Elomäki is a Senior Researcher in the project in August 2018.
 She obtained her PhD in Gender Studies at the University of Helsinki in 2012.
 Elomäki’s research focuses on the intersections of gender, politics and the economy: gendered character and impacts of economic policies and governance, economization of gender equality policies in Finland and in the EU, the changing conditions of feminist movements, and theoretical questions about gender, neoliberalism and economization.
-Elomäki lead the science communication project Gender Equality Deficit (2016-2017) funded by Kone Foundation, and at the moment she leads Gender Equality in the Budget research project (2017-2018, with Hanna Ylöstalo) funded by the Finnish government.
+Elomäki leads the science communication project Gender Equality Deficit (2016-2017) funded by Kone Foundation, and at the moment she leads Gender Equality in the Budget research project (2017-2018, with Hanna Ylöstalo) funded by the Finnish government.

 Elomäki’s publications include ”Economic case for gender equality in the European Union: Selling gender equality for decision-makers and neoliberalism for women’s movements” (European Journal of Women’s Studies, 2015), ”Gender quotas for corporate boards: Depoliticizing gender and the economy” (NORA – Nordic Journal of Feminist and Gender Research, 2017), and ”Feminist Struggles in the Triangle of Neoliberalism, Conservatism and Nationalism” (Social Politics, forthcoming, with Johanna Kantola).

-Contact: Anna Elomäki, Gender Studies, 00014 University of Helsinki, Finland
+Contact: Anna Elomäki, Gender Studies, 00014 University of Helsinki, Finland.